fredshonorio/json-decoder/README.md

 decodeString("{\"a\": {\"b\": \"c\"} }", at(List.of("a", "b"), String)); // right("c")

 ```
-Decoders for complex structures can be build by composed other decoders using `map<N>`:
+Decoders for complex structures can be build by composing other decoders with `map<N>`:
 ``` java
 // with the following class:
 public class Person {